-One of the key drivers for the project is to facilitate researchers’ skills to reuse and share health research data and to make that data FAIR compliant.
-To this end, FAIR4Health is building a platform upon which this can be achieved and provides other tools such as the data-privacy-tool and the data-curation-tool to manage datasets specifically aimed at the health research domain.
+One of the key drivers for the FAIR4Health project is to facilitate researchers’ skills to reuse and share health research data and to make that data FAIR compliant.
+To this end, FAIR4Health is building a platform upon which this can be achieved and provides other tools such as the data-curation-tool and the data-privacy-tool to manage datasets specifically aimed at the health research domain.
 We have also devised a FAIRification workflow, that has undergone revisions through the course of the project so far, and which provides a set of instructions for researchers to follow when thinking about their health research data.

 - The PPDDM models generated in the project.

 - The documents related to the HL7 FHIR Implementation Guidelines that are being developed for FAIR4Health, and the possibility to participate in their development.